goodekat/WhoseEgg/README.md

 ## Changes made

-  - Added a comment in app describing how to turn “helpers” off
-  - Added an error in R if day entered does not agree with month
-  - Tried \<br\> instead of \\n for printing list in an error – didn’t work
-  - Added figures from Carlos
-  - Met with Mike’s students
-  - Capitalization of all tabs on front page
-  - Added period to last box on front page

 ## To do list for app

   - Overview page:
-      - **Allow option for inputting Julian day**
+      - Allow option for inputting Julian day
       - Create and add video showing how to use the app
-      - Add a new tab for “what if I have data from different locations”?
       - Convert text in tabs to html or R code

 <br>

   - Data input page:
-      - **Highlight the search feature (especially for helping to find observations with typos)**
+      - Highlight the search feature (especially for helping to find observations with typos)
-      - **Change to not having link to data validation explanation**
+      - Change to not having link to data validation explanation
-      - **Print lists in the errors with row breaks**
+      - Print lists in the errors with row breaks
       - Add visualizations of new data compared to training data
       - Look into research on data input in apps
       - Try using Google forms for input options – could even embed it